Ford hits the pedal on EV production with $2 billion overhaul of Kentucky plant

 The result will be “an affordable electric vehicle that we expect to be profitable,” Farley said in an interview with The Associated Press ahead of the announcement.
 “This is an example of us rejuvenating our U.S. plants with the most modern manufacturing techniques.”

+The traditional assembly line will be transformed into an “assembly tree” at the Louisville plant, the company said.
+Instead of one long conveyor, three subassembly lines will operate simultaneously and then join together, it said.

 Other specifications for the midsize electric truck – including its reveal date, starting price, EPA-estimated battery range, battery sizes and charge times — will be announced later, the company said.
-Ford revealed in its release that the truck will have a targeted starting price of about $30,000.
+Farley revealed that the truck will have a targeted starting price of about $30,000.

 Ford said its investment in the Louisville plant will secure 2,200 hourly jobs.